nordic-institute/X-Road/xtee6/doc/OperationalMonitoring/Testing/test-opmon_x-road_operational_monitoring_testing_plan_Y-1104-2.md

 Test case for verifying that the secure connection between the security server and the external operational monitoring daemon fails in case invalid certificates are configured for the TLS connection.

 **Preconditions:**
 * A secure connection has been configured between security server *xtee10.ci.kit* and external monitoring daemon *xtee11.ci.kit*.
+Note that the correct operational monitoring TLS certificate should be kept in security server *xtee10.ci.kit* for use after scenarios 1, 2 and 3 have been carried out.

 **Test scenarios:**
 1. Configure an invalid operational monitoring daemon TLS certificate in security server *xtee10.ci.kit*.